slr71/notes/dnd/dragonlance.md

 We go to try to find her house.
 We find what appears to be her home, which is under seige by goblins.
 We easily kill the goblins.

+## October 28, 2023

+Derret comes to see us in Calaman.
+He informs us that the leaders of Calaman have tasked us with investigating the farm 18 miles outside of Calaman.
+Nobody has heard from the farmers for 18 days.
+Marshall Vendries wants to talk to us before we go.
+She has a pair of devices that she believes will allow us to communicate up to 20 miles.
+She keeps the other one so that we can contact her.
+Before we leave, Marshall indicates that we can make use of the horses in the stable.

+As we approach the farmhouse, we find the farm ransacked.
+A dragon army soldier is outside, training six hobgoblin mercenaries.
+We see some moke in the distance about sixteen farther to the east.
+We kill the hobgoblins and capture the leader.
+On the leader, we find a note: the highmaster requires soldiers, not thugs.
+Find what you have and dispatch the ones who are not up to the task.
+On the hobgoblins, we find five suits of black chainmail, each with the symbol of Techesis on it.
+We take the soldier back to the dungeons of Calaman to be interrogated.

+As we're headed back to Calamanm we encounter two toppled wagons.
+We find clawed footprints leading into the woods to the south.
+We check the wagons and find no survivors.
+The wagons appear to be in working order, but the clawed footprints appear to be Draconian footprints.
+We follow the footprints and encounter five Baaz Draconian, led by a Bozak Draconian.
+We kill the Draconians, and rescue the one survivor.
+The survivor's name is Grog.
+We find enough food for about 120 days.
+Grog also points to something shiny.
+Kari identifies it; it's a drift globe.

+We grab the wagons and start heading back to Calaman.
+On the way back to Calaman, we see some soldiers who are marching towards Calaman about a mile away from us.
+We call Marshall to let her know.
+She instructs us to go check it out.
+As we get closer, we can see that the soldiers are exhausted.
+It appears that they've just survived a battle.
+We call out to them and offer them assistance.
+Cudgel is the leader!
+Becklyn is also alive!
+We offer them food and we make our way back to Calaman.
+Bringing up the rear, along with Becklyn, are a few fisher folks who had been missing.

+We give our report to Marshall and the leaders of Calaman.
+The mayor gives each of us a bonus of 100gp each.
+Marshall informs us that our enchantments are ready.

+We should level up to 5 next week.